 More research will be needed to explore exactly why this is so.
 However, one reason is likely student preference.
 A recent study found that medical students preferred videos to assigned reading material.
 Chances are, this caused greater learner engagement with the material, and thus, enabled more retention to take place.

 While the data shows that training videos have a positive effect on grades overall, assessment should have a physical component, not just an online one.
 This is especially important when training procedures and skills.
-You want to make sure that your employees can do what they need to do, not just understand it.
+You want to make sure that your employees can do what they need to do, not just understand it, especially in topics like compliance training.

 Top 3 tips to create better training videos